raminmohammadi/MLOps/Labs/GCP_Labs/Cloud_Composer_Labs/composer-beginner-lab/README.md

 # GCS to BigQuery Iris Dataset Lab

+Watch the tutorial for this lab on our channel [Video](https://youtu.be/VMnLPP_ohi0)

 ## Learning Objectives

 In this lab, we will introduce several key concepts in cloud data engineering using Google Cloud Platform (GCP) and Apache Airflow.
 By completing this lab, you will learn: